 We are down to the final two weeks before Christmas!
 With the big day almost here, I’m sure we would all have liked to have every room in our home cleaned, organized, and ready for friends and family.

 Despite our well-laid plans and best intentions, we have probably spent a little more time than we expected on shopping, wrapping gifts, and cooking, which leaves us a bit short on time to clean.
 Well, it’s not too late.
-You can still get your home guest-ready with the free Last-Minute Holiday Declutter Checklist.

 The best way to conquer that last-minute holiday clutter clean-up is to hit your home’s hotspots.